Giorgio Maggi

-Giorgio Maggi (born 18 December 1997) is a Swiss professional racing driver.
+Giorgio Romero Maggi (born 18 December 1997) is a Swiss professional racing driver.
 He competes in the NASCAR Whelen Euro Series' EuroNASCAR PRO division, driving the No. 18 Toyota Camry for Race Art Technology.
 He has also raced in the NASCAR Xfinity Series.

 Career

 Maggi ran the 2019 season in the Whelen Euro Elite 2 series, finishing 2nd in the standings with 3 wins.
 Maggi spent the 2020 season in the NASCAR Whelen Euro Series, finishing 11th in the standings with 1 podium.
 Maggi attempted to qualify for his first NASCAR Xfinity Series race, the 2021 Pennzoil 150, but failed to qualify.

 In the 2022 season, Maggi switched teams to Race Art Technology to drive the team's No. 18 Toyota Camry in the EuroNASCAR PRO division.